tarcinapp/entity-persistence-gateway/readme.md

 To enable JSON schema validation, it is mandatory to configure [Routing by Kind](#routing-by-kind-configuration).

+While defining your schema, you are not required to define [Managed Fields](#managed-fields) as they are always validated.
 Consider  the following sample configuration for schema validation:

 ```yaml
 app.entityKinds[0].pathMap=books